jubatus/website/source/api_recommender_en.rst

 - Parameters:

-  - ``name`` : a string value to uniquely identifies a task in zookeeper quorum
+  - ``name`` : a string value to uniquely identifies a task in Zookeeper quorum
   - ``id`` : a string value to uniquely identifies a row in a recommendation table
   - ``arg2`` : vector of datum